spsforks/QB64-Wiki/SIN.md

 LOOP UNTIL INKEY$ = CHR$(27) ' escape keypress exits

 ```
-<sub>Code by: Ted Weissgerber</sub>

-The value of 2 � is used to determine the sec! multiplier that determines the radian value as S!
+The value of 2 &pi; is used to determine the sec! multiplier that determines the radian value as S!
 The value is divided by 60 second movements.
 To calculate the seconds the [TIME$](TIME$) function is used and that value is subtracted 15 seconds because the 0 value of pi is actually the 3 hour of the clock (15 seconds fast).
 SIN and COS will work with negative values the same as positive ones!
 Then the column and row coordinates for one end of the line are determined using SIN and [COS](COS) multiplied by the radius of the circular line movements.
 The minute and hour hands could use similar procedures to read different parts of TIME$.

 ## See Also